 Processes in place to terminate legacy benefits when appropriate We can terminate legacy benefits when claims are made to UC We have processes in place and the ability to extend and cancel migration notices where required.
 We have controls, processes, and the ability to terminate legacy benefits when claims are not made by the deadline date, where appropriate.
-We have a process for backdating claims and providing transitional protection where eligible Amber/Green In scope to ensure this continues to work as now as we test managed moves with claimants at increasing volumes including: • Utilising existing stop notice functionality for claimants who successfully claim UC. • Proposed approach identified for notified people that do not claim UC by their deadline date with this approach now being taken through governance - Process needs to be agreed and in place 3 months after the first migration notice have been issued (9 August) • A key element of the Discovery Phase learning framework is understanding the number of people that need support and the type of support required. -- -- --- ------------- ---
+We have a process for backdating claims and providing transitional protection where eligible Amber/Green In scope to ensure this continues to work as now as we test managed moves with claimants at increasing volumes including: • Utilising existing stop notice functionality for claimants who successfully claim UC with one month extension for all claimants that do not claim by deadline date agreed by SofS. • Proposed approach identified for notified people that do not claim UC by their deadline date with Submission being prepared on options for supporting people that do not make a claim beyond the one month extension - Agreed process needs to be in place 3 months after the first migration notices have been issued (9 August) • A key element of the Discovery Phase learning framework is understanding the number of people that need support and the type of support required. • Design for automating the terminating of Design for automating the terminating of Tax Credits claims when claims are made to UC is underway and included in the workshop with HMRC week commencing 20th June.

 2. Stability We can be assured that the existing live service can continue to operate satisfactorily at increased volumes as we test and iterate the Move to UC service design at increased volumes.
 The existing UC service can withstand the increased demand that the Scaling Phase will bring.
 The existing UC service can withstand the increased demand that the Scaling Phase will bring.
 Existing UC service is able to withstand the anticipated increased volumes (adequate delivery capacity/resources and IT resilience) and maintain acceptable service levels incl.
 Payment Timeliness Payment Accuracy Monitoring of the UC service against key metrics and measures is in place to ensure that we can reduce or slow Migration should service levels begin to deteriorate (either through actions taken in Move to UC or as a result of changes in the wider operational environment).
 We have command and control arrangements in place to support the increasing scale of Move to UC enabling the Programme to respond effectively to any impacts on the UC Service.
 UC has adequate product support in place as we increase demand on the service through increasing Migration volumes.
-System level monitoring remains in place and any recent outgage and number of O/S No Update to report
+System level monitoring remains in place and any recent outages and number of O/S incidents or defects are understood to inform scaling decisions.
+Amber/Green Analysis in progress of areas of the UC service that may be impacted by the volume of claims from Move to UC.
+Outcome of analysis will be prioritised work for future UC phases (P13, P14). -------------- --- -- -- ------------- ---